Estimated Reading Time: 7 Minutes

 So, no matter what activity you like to do, you will find a trail that will meet your vacation dreams.

 So, when you are planning your vacation to Costa Rica, be sure to check out one or more of these areas.
-Your tourist dollars will help to preserve these areas for future Costa Rica and its tourists, both today and in future generations.
+Your tourist dollars will help to preserve these areas for the future.

 If you love the view of a waterfall, some of our affiliates have waterfall properties and properties with the view of a waterfall listed.
 Contact us now.